Last Updated: August 7, 2026

 | Phuket / Koh Samui / Koh Lanta / Koh Kood | Generally safe | Established tourism infrastructure, with ferry timing, scooter use, and nightlife choices being the bigger variables. | Choose reliable boat operators, wear helmets, and avoid rushed transfers in bad weather. |

-| Hua Hin / Pranburi | Very safe | Relaxed, lower-friction coastal travel with little reason for concern beyond normal transport awareness. | Ideal for slower pacing, calm stays, and easy self-directed travel. |
+| Hua Hin / Pranburi | Very safe | Relaxed, lower-friction coastal travel with little reason for concern beyond normal transport awareness. | Ideal for slower pacing and easy self-directed travel. |

 | Pattaya | Use extra awareness | Safe overall, but nightlife districts bring more petty scams, drink issues, and opportunistic theft than quieter destinations. | Stay measured in entertainment areas and use more street-smarts than you would in a calm resort town. |

-| Chiang Dao / Nan / Khao Yai / Ayutthaya / Kanchanaburi | Very safe | These lower-profile destinations align well with slower, more thoughtful travel and generally feel easy to navigate. | Road awareness and sensible pacing matter more than security concerns. |
+| Chiang Dao / Nan / Kanchanaburi / Ayutthaya / Khao Yai | Very safe | These lower-profile destinations align well with slower travel and generally feel easy to navigate. | Road awareness and sensible pacing matter more than security concerns.
+See the Ayutthaya day trip guide for a calm approach. |

-| Yala / Pattani / Narathiwat / parts of Songkhla | Best avoided for leisure travel | These southern border areas continue to sit outside the risk profile of normal Thailand itineraries. | Skip them entirely unless you have a specific reason and current local guidance. |
+| Yala / Pattani / Narathiwat / parts of Songkhla | Best avoided for leisure travel | These southern border areas sit outside the risk profile of normal Thailand itineraries. | Skip them entirely unless you have a specific reason and current local guidance. |

-| Cambodia border areas | Currently very safe, but check updates | Border areas are currently very safe for most travelers moving through normal eastern routes, though crossing status and local conditions can change. | Check the latest news before heading toward a crossing and avoid building fixed plans around changing border access. |
+| Cambodia border areas | Currently very safe, but check updates | Border areas are currently safe for most travelers on normal eastern routes, though crossing status can change. | Check the latest news before heading toward a crossing. |

 Bangkok